 Laminate Flooring – £15.00 per square metre (labour only)

 Wood Flooring – £20.00 per square metre (labour only)

 This is just the base rate for labour and there are certainly other costs you’ll want to include, so keep reading.

 If you are installing wood flooring, some or all of the following will apply.

-Perhaps some these tasks can be completed by yourself rather than your trades-person thus saving you money.
+Perhaps some of these tasks can be completed by yourself rather than your tradesperson, thus saving you money.

 3 – Extras and Repair/Maintenance Prices

 Again, some of these prices will apply to your project and some won’t.
-Also, you may chose to do some of these yourself to save money:
+Also, you may choose to do some of these yourself to save money:

 Sanding DIY – You can hire a professional sanding tool and edge sander for around £50 per day or £75 for two days